carbon-language/carbon-lang/docs/project/goals.md

 - Ordinary tasks should not require extraordinary care, because humans cannot consistently avoid making mistakes for an extended amount of time.

-**Support tooling at every layer of the engineering experience, including IDEs.** The design and implementation of Carbon should make it easy to create such tools and make them effective.
+**Support tooling at every layer of the development experience, including IDEs.** The design and implementation of Carbon should make it easy to create such tools and make them effective.
 Carbon should avoid syntax and textual structures that are difficult to recognize and mechanically change without losing meaning.

-**Support software outside of the primary use cases well.** There are surprisingly high costs for engineers to switch languages.
+**Support software outside of the primary use cases well.** There are surprisingly high costs for developers to switch languages.
 Even when the primary goal is to support performance-critical software, other kinds of software should not be penalized unnecessarily.

 > "The right tool for the job is often the tool you are already using -- adding
 > new tools has a higher cost than many people